red-lipped-batfish-39/tracker/README.md

 There are two tables - users and period_date.

-Create your own database and store PG_URI and PG_PASSWORD in an .env file.
+Create your own database and store `PG_URI = 'your-pg-uri'` and `PG_PASSWORD = 'your-pg-password'` in an .env file.

-Create a secret key and store it in the .env file as well. `secret: 'your-key-here'`
+Create a secret key and store it in the .env file as well. `secret = 'your-key-here'`

 ```create table users (
 user_id serial primary key,